GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-2-hello-d3d11.md

 [[nodiscard]] int32_t GetWindowHeight() const;
 ```

-`HandleResize` will be the callback from `GLFW` which handles resize events and `OnResize` will be execute when GLFW runs HandleResize, so that we can handle our custom things we want to execute when resizing the window, like changing the size of the swapchain in our example.
+`HandleResize` will be the callback from `GLFW` which handles resize events and `OnResize` will be executed when GLFW runs HandleResize, so that we can handle our custom things we want to execute when resizing the window, like changing the size of the swapchain in our example.

 `GetWindow()` is used to derive the actual native window handle from, which is needed when we create the swapchain. `GetWindowWidth()` and `GetWindowHeight()` do what they say :) Also required for swapchain creation.